DUNE/dune_plot_style/README.md

 * a ["style sheet"](https://matplotlib.org/stable/tutorials/introductory/customizing.html#using-style-sheets) file which sets most of the default stylings
 * an importable module which contains functions to apply watermarks, etc.  This module also applies the style sheet by default (this behavior can be disabled using the same mechanism as described in the [PyROOT section](#pyroot), above).

-To enable these, you'll need to install `dune-plot-style` as a Python module.
+To enable these, you'll need to install `dune_plot_style` as a Python module.
 This will setup the `$MPLCONFIGDIR` environment variable to pick up the style sheet.

 To enable `dunestyle` in your scripts, simply